astromz/gce_ml/README.md

     - **Note**: Please follow the exact folder structure when making your own cloud ML package after trying this example.
 Change `setup.py` and `trainer.task.py` accordingly.
 For details, check [here](https://cloud.google.com/ml-engine/docs/images/recommended-project-structure.png) and [here](https://cloud.google.com/ml-engine/docs/how-tos/packaging-trainer)

-### Create a GCE virtual machine instance and a custom boot image
+### Create a GCE instance, a custom boot image, and train your models at scale
-We will create a new instance using a public image and customize it.
+We will create a new GCE virtual machine instance using a public image and customize it.
 You can create GCE instances using pre-existing custom images later. *This instruction is based on the example and steps from [here](https://github.com/GoogleCloudPlatform/ml-on-gcp/tree/master/gce/survival-training) with some modifications.*

 1. Create your instance.
 The easiest way is to use the Cloud Console [here](create the Compute Engine instance through the Cloud Console).
 Follow this [link](https://cloud.google.com/compute/docs/instances/create-start-instance).
     - Feel free to play with the customization of CPUs, memory, disk storage, etc. For GPUs, see below.